speedyleion/speedyleion.github.io/_posts/2021-08-28-mimicking-wrap-in-msvc.markdown

 [llvm-objcopy][llvm-objcopy] Revisited
 --------------------------------------

-After sleeping on it, and also running accross other's successful use of GNU's objcopy with Windows binaries, I realized where I made a mistake with my usage of [llvm-objcopy][llvm-objcopy].
+After sleeping on it, and also running across other's successful use of GNU's objcopy with Windows binaries, I realized where I made a mistake with my usage of [llvm-objcopy][llvm-objcopy].